Brave new world for Paratrooper Phillip learning to communicate again after devastating stroke

-Phillip Horne, 48 who served in the Army Air Corps became ill in February 2015.
+Phillip Horne, 48 who served in the Army Air Corps and completed tours of duty around the world became ill in February 2015.

 His most recent forces role was as physical training officer for his squadron.

-Phillip had been fit and healthy until suffering a seizure while at a training session to compete in a charity boxing match, which was later found to have been caused by an undiagnosed blood clot.
+Phillip had been fit and healthy until suffering a seizure while watching a charity boxing match, which was later found to have been caused by an undiagnosed blood clot.

 Doctors said it was Phillip’s healthy lifestyle that saved him that day, but the experience still left him paraplegic and with brain damage that all but destroyed his ability to speak.

 Because he needed care Phillip moved to Pennefather Court in Aylesbury, and has lived there for the past year undertaking rehabilitation.

 And under the watchful eye of staff he is now learning how to use sign language to communicate, while he waits what doctors say could be eight years for signs of recovery to show.

 Staff say that Phillip’s progress has been ‘spectacular’ and he is even gearing up to take part in a daring bungee jump which is being organised by the home and his former squad.

 The home is run by Sanctuary Supported Living, and it’s local service manager Wendy Porter said: “Philip was very active before the stroke, so he has had a harder time adjusting to his disability than some.